Expert Says Gold Could Climb to $10,000 Due to Threat of War

 Tariffs could provoke other countries into retaliating, whether by further limiting the amount of U.S. imports and exports or by the sell-off of U.S. Treasuries.
 The latter would push interest rates higher and force the Federal Reserve to print more money in order to keep rates within their target range, sinking the greenback which has already fallen sharply after Trump’s election.

 Oil tariffs are another source of concern – while Trump hasn’t spoken much of them so far, he’s a prominent detractor of OPEC and might look to limit oil imports to the country.
-Regardless of the severity and scope of Trump’s tariffs, all of them have something in common: since they revolve around lowering imports into the U.S. and increasing the dollar supply, they’re sure to support gold.donald trump, north korea, tariffs
+Regardless of the severity and scope of Trump’s tariffs, all of them have something in common: since they revolve around lowering imports into the U.S. and increasing the dollar supply, they’re sure to support gold.donald trump, Featured, north korea, tariffs